-- Implementing, maintaining and improving the EMS within their organization in alignment with the corporate EMS, including developing and implementing specific, assigned, and tracked actions in support of the Environmental Excellence Plan. - Supporting their EMS Representatives and ensuring they have the time, resources, and authority to make decisions for their organization. - Through their EMS Representative, participating in EMS project planning and coordination meetings, and providing input to the EMS program. - Teaming with the EMS Coordinator and their EMS Representative to integrate EMS requirements into their management systems and existing/new/modified/enhanced programs. - Implementing pollution prevention opportunities and preventing environmental impacts from their activities.
+- Implementing, maintaining and improving the EMS within their organization in alignment with the corporate EMS, including developing and implementing specific, assigned, and tracked actions in support of the Environmental Excellence Plan. - Appointing employees as EMS Representatives responsible for assuring the EMS is effectively and efficiently integrated into their organizations. - Ensuring that EMS Representatives have the time, resources, and authority to make decisions for the line organization. - Supporting their EMS Representatives and ensuring they have the time, resources, and authority to make decisions for their organization. - Through their EMS Representative, participating in EMS project planning and coordination meetings, and providing input to the EMS program. - Teaming with the EMS Coordinator and their EMS Representative to integrate EMS requirements into their management systems and existing/new/modified/enhanced programs. - Implementing pollution prevention opportunities and preventing environmental impacts from their activities.